cableguy99/docs/docs/general/faq.md

 - **Amazon EC2:** C5 instance
 - **Google Cloud Engine:** n1-highcpu-16

-Setting up a masternode candidate on a weaker machine might result in poor performance, significantly impacting the owner's rewards and the chain performance.
+Setting up a masternode candidate on a weaker machine might result in poor performance, significantly impacting the owner's rewards and the chain's performance.

 **Note:** If you are running a node on the Testnet, 2CPU/8GB of RAM is sufficient.